Male fertility diagnostic services

 For sperm to fertilize an oocyte (a female egg), it must be capable of successfully completing a sequence of events; if any one or more of the steps are compromised the fertilization (fusion of an egg and a sperm cell to form an embryo) may not occur.
 Results of recent research indicate that sperm quality influences not only rates of fertilization, but also subsequent embryo development and implantation (attachment of an embryo to the womb).

 It is essential that a complete and accurate diagnosis be made in order to determine the most appropriate course of therapy to optimize the chances of a successful pregnancy.
-For instructions on how to provide semen samples for testing at CReATe, click here.
-There are special circumstances, particularly when sperm numbers are very low, when the instructions here may not apply.
-Please discuss these with the andrology lab personnel directly to be certain.
 If you cannot come to CReATe to do your semen sample during the routine hours, it may be possible to accommodate you at another time by appointment only, upon special request.

 Routine semen-analysis and computer-assisted semen-analysis (CASA)